Complete blood count: Platelets

 Blood film of essential thrombocythemia.
 Platelets are visible as small purple structures.

 Platelets play an essential role in clotting.
 When the wall of a blood vessel is damaged, platelets adhere to the exposed surface at the site of injury and plug the gap.
 Simultaneous activation of the coagulation cascade results in the formation of fibrin, which reinforces the platelet plug to create a stable clot.
 A low platelet count, known as thrombocytopenia, may cause bleeding if severe.
 It can occur in individuals who are undergoing treatments that suppress the bone marrow, such as chemotherapy or radiation therapy, or taking certain drugs, such as heparin, that can induce the immune system to destroy platelets.
-Thrombocytopenia is a feature of many blood disorders, like acute leukemia and aplastic anemia, as well as some autoimmune diseases.
+Thrombocytopenia is a feature of many blood disorders, like acute leukaemia and aplastic anemia, as well as some autoimmune diseases.
 If the platelet count is extremely low, a platelet transfusion may be performed.
 Thrombocytosis, meaning a high platelet count, may occur in states of inflammation or trauma, as well as in iron deficiency, and the platelet count may reach exceptionally high levels in people with essential thrombocythemia, a rare blood disease.
 The platelet count can be reported in units of cells per microlitre of blood (/μL), 10^{3} cells per microlitre (× 10^{3}/μL), or 10^{9} cells per litre (× 10^{9}/L).

 The mean platelet volume (MPV) measures the average size of platelets in femtolitres.
 It can aid in determining the cause of thrombocytopenia; an elevated MPV may occur when young platelets are released into the bloodstream to compensate for increased destruction of platelets, while decreased production of platelets due to dysfunction of the bone marrow can result in a low MPV.
 The MPV is also useful for differentiating between congenital diseases that cause thrombocytopenia.
 The immature platelet fraction (IPF) or reticulated platelet count is reported by some analyzers and provides information about the rate of platelet production by measuring the number of immature platelets in the blood.